 While there may be many advantages of EVs, it is important to acknowledge that these cars also bear certain disadvantages, such as:

-- Required charging point access—In order to fully enjoy an EV, owners must have convenient access to a power supply.
-Many motorists in built-up areas, such as those who rent, may not have access to off-street parking and, therefore, cannot have a charging station easily installed.
+- Required charging point access – In order to fully enjoy an EV, owners must have consistent access to a power supply.
+Many motorists in built-up areas, such as those who rent, may not have access to off-street parking and therefore, cannot have a charging station easily installed.

 While EVs may have previously been seen as a trend, it is important to understand that this technology is here to stay.
 In the years to come, dealers, manufacturers and consumers will all need to get used to the ever-increasing popularity of electric cars.

-For more information regarding motor trade risk insights and understanding the electric car market, contact your Konsileo broker today.
+For more information on the risk insights into the motor trade, contact your Konsileo broker today.